drone/autoscaler-docs/content/faq/licensing/do-i-need-to-purchase-a-commercial-license.md

 ---
 date: 2000-01-01T00:00:00+00:00
-title: Do I need to purcahase a commercial license?
+title: Do I need to purchase a commercial license?
 author: bradrydzewski
 weight: 2
 ---